hartwigmedical/hmftools/sv-linx/README.md

 The following data is captured for each TI:
 * Whether the link is assembled
 * Distance to the next link and whether it traverses any other breakends or links
-* Overlap with a gene and any exon matches (eg a pseudogenes)
+* Overlap with a gene and any exon matches (eg pseudogenes)

 #### Annotation of Local topology
-Consecutive breakends with no more than 5kb between them or which are part of the same foldback inversion are grouped together into a local toplogy group and given an id.
+Consecutive breakends with no more than 5kb between them or which are part of the same foldback inversion are grouped together into a local topology group and given an id.
 The number of TIs formed by chained segments wholly within the local topology group are counted and a topology type is given to the remaining variants based on the breakend orientations.
 The topology types are categorised as one of the following (after excluding all TIs)
 * TI_ONLY - All breakends in the group form templated insertions
 * ISOLATED_BE - One breakend only
 * DSB - A par of breakends forming a deletion bridge